kotaaaa/blog-starter/content/blog/api-to-bigquery-template/index.md

 Even if the API that we use change, all we have to do is to change the API endpoint and BigQuery table schema to match the API response data.

-This case fits small project; we do not have to manage complicated workflow.
+This case is suitable for smaller projects, where there is no need to manage complex workflows.
 If the application is Mid-Size and above, it is better to use [Airflow](https://airflow.apache.org/) or [Argo CI](https://argoproj.github.io/) so that we can easily manage whole workflow with addtional convenient functions.

 # Entire Source Code